jeebonAI/frontend/architecture.md

 ## Architecture Overview

-The Jiboni frontend follows a domain-driven architecture with a focus on:
+The Jeebon frontend follows a domain-driven architecture with a focus on:

 - **Separation of concerns**: Each domain is isolated and self-contained
 - **Reusability**: Common components and hooks are shared across domains